christenebennett/chat-app/README.md

 Tests for each component can be found in its component folder.
 To run the test suites and view the coverage report, run `npm run test:coverage`.

-For a more visual report, the Istanbul code coverage report can be accessed by opening up the `coverage` folder, then `lcov-report` and then opening up the `index.html` in a browser.
+For a more visual report, the Istanbul code coverage report can be accessed by opening up `coverage` > `lcov-report` and then opening up `index.html` in a browser.

 It should look something like this: